-What if I'm flying to Ireland first, but my flight transits through a UK airport?
+• What if I'm flying to Ireland first, but my flight transits through a UK airport?

-That's fine, and you can do that with a BIVS visa issued by Ireland.
-You will need to complete the transit and travel to Ireland within 24 hours of arriving at the UK airport.
+That is fine, and you can do that with a BIVS visa issued by Ireland.
+You will need to complete the transit and travel to an official port of entry in Ireland within 24 hours of arriving at the UK airport.

-If I have an Irish visa, how many times can I visit the UK, and vice versa?
+• If I have an Irish visa, how many times can I visit the UK, and vice versa?